1700 Cedar Springs Rd., Uptown

 3317 McKinney Ave., Suite 101, Uptown

-Holly Dear and Kaycee Clark’s Uptown hair studio is always packed.
+Holly Dear’s Uptown hair studio is always packed.
 Whether you book an appointment with one of the founders (you might have to wait) or one of the other super talented stylists, this is place to go for edgy-but-lived-in cuts and colors.
 It’s known for natural-looking balayage, but you can also get braids and blowouts at the bar in the back.

 State pride is strong at this Uptown restaurant and bar—note the life-size metal longhorn outside the front door and the huge Lone Star flag made of Shiner beer cans that hangs over the bar.
 The pretty outdoor space, named Pat’s Backyard for part-owner and country singer Pat Green, has live music on the weekend, and there’s tons of room for kids and dogs to run around.